parasollab/open-ppl/src/docs/homepage.md

  - [Query Evaluators](\ref QueryMethod): Query techniques on graphs.
 Most run Dijkstra's algorithm.
  - [Metrics](\ref MetricMethod): ???
  - [Path Modifiers](\ref PathModifierMethod): Modifiers for paths, after they are found.

+ If you are looking for something specific, `Files->File List` provides a list of all our files in source code hierarchy, and `Data Structures->Data Structures Index` provides a list of all data structures in the library.